venerari/ansible-tower/README.md

 # Created by Venerari and Lazaroall

 ```
-bug catcher
+Bug catcher

-this is working on this repo, http://mirror.centos.org/centos/7.4.1708
-you should change/test if this will work on the file centos7-repo
+This is working on this repo, http://mirror.centos.org/centos/7 or this http://mirror.centos.org/centos/7.4.1708, but if it continue not to work because the package dependencies won't install, the ansible-tower installation will fail.
 ```